What does the Bible say about the Antichrist?

 In these passages, John says an antichrist is someone who:

-2. Denies that Christ has “come in the flesh”, IE that Christ had a real human body
+2. Denies that Christ has “come in the flesh,” that is, that Christ had a real human body.

-John also indicates that there is more than one antichrist, or that being an antichrist is something that anyone can become if he denies deity of Christ.
-As for relation to the “end times”, only one verse discusses this, 1 John 2:18, in which St. John explains that the antichrist is both coming and has already come, indeed, that several have already come, and that the arrival of these antichrists means that “it is the last hour”.
+John also indicates that there is more than one antichrist, or that being an antichrist is something that anyone can become if he denies the deity of Christ.
+As for relation to the “end times,” only one verse discusses this, 1 John 2:18, in which St. John explains that the antichrist is both coming and has already come, indeed, that several have already come, and that the arrival of these antichrists means that “it is the last hour.”

 Other Bible verses traditionally seen as the Antichrist